firebelley/GodotUtilities/README.md

 # GodotUtilities

-**NOTE**: This code is not designed for general public use.
-It was developed to meet my personal development needs and as such several features may be unclear.
-The nuspec versioning also violates the standards of semantic versioning.
-Nevertheless, you may find something here that is useful in your project.
+**NOTE**: This library was developed to meet my personal development needs and as such several features may be unclear.
+If you see anything that's unclear, or documentation that is lacking, please open an issue!

 ## Usage